Web-Dev-Suri/jesty-crm/README.md

 ## ⚠️ SECURITY WARNING for Developers & Web Agencies & Blockchain Developer

-We’ve been made aware of scammer contacting developers or web agencies, asking them to develop and run malicious or altered versions of IDURAR software.
+We’ve been made aware of scammer contacting developers or web agencies, asking them to develop and run malicious or altered versions of  JESTYCRM software.

-🚫 NEVER trust emails, messages, or DMs claiming to be from IDURAR unless they come from our official domain: **@idurarapp.com**
+🚫 NEVER trust emails, messages, or DMs claiming to be from  JESTYCRM unless they come from our official domain: **@idurarapp.com**
 🚫 DO NOT run unknown versions of the app sent via email or third-party GitHub repositories.

 ✅ Official GitHub Repo: [https://github.com/idurar/idurar-erp-crm](https://github.com/idurar/idurar-erp-crm)
 ✅ Official Website: [https://idurarapp.com](https://idurarapp.com)

-🚨 WARNING: We have been informed that scammers are misusing this open-source project and falsely claiming to represent IDURAR.AI.
+🚨 WARNING: We have been informed that scammers are misusing this open-source project and falsely claiming to represent  JESTYCRM.AI.

 ⚠️ Only trust official information, updates, and licenses from our official website: [https://idurarapp.com](https://idurarapp.com). and official github repo: https://github.com/idurar/idurar-erp-crm
 We do **not** auhorize any third party to sell, license, or represent our software or brand.

-🚫 Never run versions of IDURAR downloaded from unofficial GitHub repositories.
+🚫 Never run versions of  JESTYCRM downloaded from unofficial GitHub repositories.
 These may be **fake**, **malicious**, or used to scam users.

 ✅ Stay safe.
 Verify the source and always contact us through our website if in doubt.